 Updated Distance Matrix

-Repeat steps 3,4 until we are left with one single cluster.
+Repeat steps 3 and 4 until you are left with one single cluster.

 repeat | single-link Hierarchical clustering